Two out of three employers believe that return-to-work interviews have cut employee absence rates, so are you doing yours right?

 Examples of questions for a return to work interview;

 The purpose of the return to work interview is to gather information regarding the employee’s sickness absence.
-Here are some examples of the type of questions which businesses could use;
+Here are some examples of the return to work after sickness interview questions that businesses could use;

 - How are you feeling now?

-- Are you well enough to be back in work?
+- Are you well enough to be back at work?